 Fortunately removing pictures from Google Docs is a simple process, and requires just a couple of steps.

-How to Delete a Picture in Google Docs
+How to Get Rid of a Picture from a Google Document

 - Open the document.